 Regurgitation in dogs refers to the process in which the stomach contents begin to move backwards up the esophageal track and back into the mouth of the dog.
 This particular condition can be inherited (congenital) or acquired.
 If it is acquired it can come from a variety of causes.

-This condition is treatable with changes to the animal's diet as well as with medications.
+This condition is treatable with modifications to the animal's diet as well as with medications.
 It is usually not fatal but can lead to other more serious problems and a veterinarian should be consulted if the condition persists for more than a day.

 The following is a list of common symptoms that are associated with regurgitation.
 Not all of these symptoms may be present at the same time.
 More often than not, one or two symptoms are usually noticeable when you notice your dog regurgitating.

 - Bad breath (halitosis)

 - Increased breathing noises

 There are many causes of regurgitation but the following are at the top of the list: